mohitpai/journey-optimizer.en/help/using/campaigns/campaign-global-report.md

 ## Push tab {#push-global}

 From your Campaign **[!UICONTROL Global report]**, the **[!UICONTROL Push]** tab details the main information relative to the push deliveries sent in your campaign.

+For a detailed report on a specific push delivery, refer to this the [Push Global report](../reports/push-global-report.md).

 The **[!UICONTROL Push notification - Sending statistics]** table details the main information relative to your push notifications with graph and KPIs: